+REQUIRED CO OURSES UNITS

 MATH 227 Statistics 4

 PSYCH 1 General Psychology I 3

-PSYCH 74 Research Methods in Behavior Scient nce 3
+PSYCH 74 Research Methods in Behavior Scien nce 3

-LIST A: ONE COURSE (3 UNITS) UNITS
+LIST A: ONE (COURSE (3 UNITS) UNITS

-PSYCH 2 General Psychology II 3
+PSYCH 2 Biological Psychology 3

-LIST B: ONE PSYCH 41 COURSE (3 UNITS) Life Span Psychology: From Infancy UNITS 3
+LIST B: ONE (COURSE (3 UNITS) UNITS

-PSYCH 41

 PSYCH 41 Life Span Psychology: From Infancy 3

-PSYCH 41 LIST C: ONE Life Span Psychology: From Infancy 3 UNITS
+LIST C: ONE (COURSE (3 UNITS) UNITS

+PSYCH 13 Social Psychology 3

+PSYCH 14 Abnormal Psychology 3

+PSYCH 52 Psychological Aspects of Sexuality 3

+TOTAL UNITS 19

-- Completion of required units for the major (21-23 units) - Completion of CSU Breadth or IGETC - Completion of a minimum of 60 CSU-transferable units. - Maintain a minimum grade point average (GPA) of at least 2.0 in all CSU transferable coursework. - Complete a minimum of 19 semester units in an "AA-T" or "AS-T" major as detailed in the course catalog. - Each course in the major must be completed with a grade of C or better or a "P" if the course is taken on a "pass-no pass" basis (Title V 55063). - Be certified as having completed the California State University General Education Breadth pattern (CSU- GE Breadth); OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern (see page 64-65 for more information). - Students should note that no more than 60 units are required for this degree and that no additional requirements will be imposed by West Los Angeles College.
+- Completion of required units for the major (21-23 - Completion of CSU Breadth or IGETC - Completion of a minimum of 60 CSU-transferable - Maintain a minimum grade point average (GPA) of at least 2.0 in all CSU transferable coursework. - Complete a minimum of 19 semester units in an "AA-T" or "AS-T" major as detailed in the course catalog. - Each course in the major must be completed with a grade of C or better or a "P" if the course is taken on a "pass-no pass" basis (Title V 55063). - Be certified as having completed the California State University General Education Breadth pattern (CSU- GE Breadth); OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern (see page 64-65 for more information). - Students should note that no more than 60 units are required for this degree and that no additional requirements will be imposed by West Los Angeles College.